Clerical Assistant III

 As soon as the successful candidate is identified and following the subsequent governing board approval.

 Monday-Friday: 8:00 a.m.-5:00 p.m.
-(Approximately).
-Work schedule may be adjusted to meet the needs of the department.
+(Approximately) Work schedule may be adjusted to meet the needs of the department, additional evening and weekend hours may be required.
 Successful candidate may be assigned to any of the campus sites (Chula Vista, National City, Otay Mesa, and/or San Ysidro).

 We regret we are unable to accept faxed, e-mailed, mailed, or hand delivered application materials.
 Only complete application materials submitted through SWC online system will be accepted.
 To complete and submit your application for this position, please visit our online employment website at https://jobs.swccd.edu.
 All required information must be submitted online before the review date and time indicated on the job posting.